Itaybre/Trace2JSON/README.md

 ## Usage
 ```
-trace2json -path <path to .trace file> [-process process name to filter, -pid the proccess pid if known, -out path to save the output json]
+trace2json <path to .trace file> [-process process name to filter, -pid the proccess pid if known, -out path to save the output json]
 ```

 ## Supported Instruments